From Ankara to Kars on Eastern Express: A Great Rail Journey Across Turkey’s Eastern Anatolia

 The train pulled into Kars at 11pm, five hours behind the scheduled time.
 Despite the late arrival and heavy snow, Kars station was lively with people waiting to reunite with their friends and loved ones.

 The taxi ride to my hotel was fast and cheap.
-I visited Ani ruins, Lake Çıldır, and walked around the city.
+I visited Ani ruins, Lake Çıldır, explored Kars Castle and stone bridge, and walked around the city.
 Locals kept inviting me to tea and Turkish delights as they were happy to see travelers still coming their way.

 Accommodation in Kars